The 2021 regional capital program funding is $2.505 billion with a five-year program totaling $6.483 billion.

-State funds — including Rebuild Illinois Bonds and PAYGO funds — represent 56% of the 2020 capital budget.
-Another 22% of the 2020 program is funded by federal dollars, including federal formula and federal discretionary funds.
-CTA Bond funding makes up another 21%.
-Specifically, CTA bond funding consists of newly issued bonds and reprogrammed Ground Transportation Tax Bonds associated with the Red-Purple Modernization project.
+Most (55%) of the 2021 programmed funds are State of Illinois Rebuild Illinois Bond funds and PAYGO funds.
+Another 27% of the 2021 program is funded by federal dollars, including federal formula and federal discretionary funds.
+CTA Bond funding and reprogrammed RTA bond funds make up another 17%.
 The remaining funding (<1%) includes additional Service Board and local funds and RTA Innovation, Coordination, and Enhancement (ICE) funds.

 The total five-year program, at $6.483 billion, has a more balanced funding mix between federal, state, and local sources.